THE PAKGHAN SERIES, DAY 15 – 17

 AFGHAN REFUGEE CAMP

-Those that were lucky enough setup refugee camps and although they could be called home the living conditions are as bad as I have ever seen.
+Those who were lucky enough set up refugee camps, and although they could be called home, the living conditions are as bad as I have ever seen.
 Surrounded by rubbish and cow manure, the people here are living with animals.
-This goes to show the situation in Afghanistan as people are fleeing into Pakistan (or all places) in search of better opportunities.
+This goes to show the situation in Afghanistan, as people are fleeing into Pakistan (or all places) in search of better opportunities.

 FINAL THOUGHTS